goldbergyoni/nodebestpractices/README.dutch.md

 **TL;DR:** Linting your Dockerfile is an important step to identify issues in your Dockerfile which differ from best practices.
 By checking for potential flaws using a specialised Docker linter, performance and security improvements can be easily identified, saving countless hours of wasted time or security issues in production code.

-**Otherwise:** Mistakenly the Dockerfile creator left Root as the production user, and also used an image from unknown source repository.
+**Anders:** Mistakenly the Dockerfile creator left Root as the production user, and also used an image from unknown source repository.
 This could be avoided with with just a simple linter.

 🔗 [**Read More: Lint your Dockerfile**](/sections/docker/lint-dockerfile.md)